-Please take a look at the video to the bottom of the page for the final outcomes of Project Three - Exploring Experience in the Edgelands.
+Please take a look at the video above for the final outcomes of Project Three - Exploring Experience in the Edgelands.

 Original Project Description